Welcome To Heartland Equine Rescue, Inc.

 Fill out some info and we will be in touch shortly!
 We can't wait to hear from you!

-Did you know about our programs?
+Did you know about our program?

-Heartland Equine also offers an “Owner Assisted Placement Program”.
+Heartland Equine offers an “Owner Assisted Placement Program”.
 Let’s be honest, rescues are often full and we can’t always say “yes” to taking in an owner surrender.
 So we offer a program where we agree to help place your horse.
 We require adoption application and contract as we would for a horse in our program and your horse can be rehomed “SAFELY”.
 If there is an urgent need to immediately place the horse and we cannot assist, we will network to help you find options to place the horse safely with someone else.

 Other Information